kubernetes/enhancements/keps/sig-storage/5541-pvc-last-used-time-status-field/README.md

       - New behavior: When it determines a PVC is not in use, and the `deletionTimestamp` is not set (not queued for deletion), it should update the `status.LastUsedTime` timestamp to the current timestamp.
-(Note: If `deletionTimestamp` is set, we skip updating `lastUsedTime` since the PVC is being deleted and the timestamp would serve no purpose)
+(Note: If `deletionTimestamp` is set, we skip updating `LastUsedTime` since the PVC is being deleted and the timestamp would serve no purpose)
+         Conversely, when the PVC transitions from not in use to in use (i.e., a Pod starts referencing it) the controller should clear `LastUsedTime` to `nil`.
+This ensures the field doesn't reflect stale values when its currently in use.

 1. Add a Feature Gate named `PVCLastUsedTime` that is disabled by default in alpha.
    The timestamp field exists but is not populated unless gate is enabled.